longhorn/website/content/docs/1.4.5/volumes-and-nodes/expansion.md

 - The filesystem used in the Longhorn volume is one of the following:
     - ext4
     - xfs
+- The expanded size must be less than the maximum file size allowed by the file system (for example, 16TiB for `ext4`).
 - The Longhorn volume is using the block device frontend.

 ## Corner cases